PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 in the proper order if you iterate over it.

 By default, only a limited number of simple types will be returned.
-You can get the regular types instead, if you enable this by calling the :meth:`DB.use_regtypes` method.
+You can get the regular types instead, if enabled by calling the :meth:`DB.use_regtypes` method.

 has_table_privilege -- check table privilege